 Complex attacks on WordPress were reportedly 3.4 million in the same month with attacks on themes and plugins also getting noticeable coverage.
 What does all this attack landscape mean for your WordPress website?
 WordPress vulnerabilities are common these days and there is an urgent need for you to protect your customer data.
-WordPress offers a number of ways in which even smaller companies can safeguard their data without the need to purchase expensive security software.
+WordPress offers several ways in which even smaller companies can safeguard their data without the need to purchase expensive security software.

 1. Secure and manage your password

-Even for the simplest of WordPress use such as when starting a blog, you’re prompted for a secure password for a secured access.
+Even for the simplest of WordPress use such as when starting a blog, you’re prompted for a secure password for secured access.
 Similarly, for your website consider changing WordPress’s suggestive password to something stronger.
 Make sure you include upper case, lower case, special characters, and numbers to create a pattern that hackers will not be able to crack easily.

 2. Two-step authentication

 Prevent your WordPress website from getting breached easily by adding a two-layer protection to keep it safe.
 If customers use your site’s login feature, then make sure that you have a two-step secured authentication in place.
-With such a protective barrier, your site’s users will be prompted for a valid mobile number and email address to keep away with bots.
+With such a protective barrier, your site’s users will be prompted for a valid mobile number and email address to keep away from bots.

 3. Have an SSL in place

-When you sign up for a WordPress account or set-up a new website each time, you’re prompted to secure your sensitive data with an added layer of SSL.
+When you sign up for a WordPress account or set up a new website each time, you’re prompted to secure your sensitive data with an added layer of SSL.
 The Secure Socket Layer certificate encrypts your website’s sensitive information that gets featured in your website’s URL.
 The fact that your brand pays attention to the security of user data on the site by itself goes a long way to help build trust with your consumers.

 “Did you know?
-Your SSL certified WordPress website is considered at a higher spot in Google’s search engine ranking positions?”
+Your SSL-certified WordPress website is considered at a higher spot in Google’s search engine ranking positions?”

 In this rising threat environment, if your website is still functioning on HTTP then, it is time to redirect it to 301 by installing a suitable SSL certificate.
 The other way to have an SSL certificate on your website is from a reliable SSL provider.
-Resellers offer huge discounts on SSL products either it is a low-price single domain, cheap wildcard SSL, multi-domain, or EV SSL certificate.
+Resellers offer huge discounts on SSL products whether it is a low-price single domain, cheap wildcard SSL, multi-domain, or EV SSL certificate.
 All you can get the same SSL certificate as you direct purchase from certificate authorities.
-Moreover, you will have different features that make your purchase worthful.
+Moreover, you will have different features that make your purchase worthwhile.